MickWest/sitrec/docs/LocalCustomSitches.md

-# Custom Sitches in Sitrec
+# Local Custom Sitches in Sitrec

 Sitrec allows the user to create and interact with a variety of situations, called "sitches"